-The WMO classification scheme identifies two broad categories of personnel: professionals and technicians (WMO, 2015a).
+The WMO classification scheme identifies two broad categories of personnel: graduate professionals and technicians (WMO, 20012015a).
 For meteorological and hydrological personnel, these categories are designated as follows: meteorologist and meteorological technician, and hydrologist and hydrological technician, respectively.
-The recommended learning outcomes for each classification includes a substantial component on instruments and methods of observation related to the education, training and duties expected at that level.
-The WMO classification of personnel also sets guidelines for the qualifications for instrument specialists, including detailed learning outcomes for the initial training and specialization of meteorological personnel.
+The recommended syllabuslearning outcomes for each classclassification includes a substantial component on instruments and methods of observation related to the education, training and duties expected at that level.
+The WMO classification of personnel also sets guidelines for the work content, qualifications and skill levels required for instrument specialists.
+Section 7.3 of WMO (2001) includes an example of competency requirements, while WMO (2002) offers, including detailed syllabus exampleslearning outcomes for the initial training and specialization of meteorological personnel.
 These guidelines enable syllabi and training courses to be properly designed and interpreted; they also assist in the definition of skill deficits and aid the development of balanced national technical skill resources.